The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Introduction

+The second motivation is more formal in nature: The stability of the medial axis is instrumental in establishing its computability.
+Indeed, when proving properties of algorithms based on the medial axis, authors generally assume the real RAM model.\footnote{The real RAM model is a standard, albeit non-realistic, assumption in Computational Geometry.
+It assumes one can calculate precisely with real numbers, instead of using $0$s and $1$s (which is the usual assumption in computer science). } However, as was recently argued in \cite{lieutier2023hausdorff}, the medial axis needs to be stable in order to be computable in more realistic models of computation.

-{ \subparagraph{Motivation} The medial axis has many real world applications --- among others, in: robot motion planning, triangulation algorithms, graphics, shape recognition, and shape learning, see for example \cite{amenta2001power,demir2019skelneton, ho1986shape, latombe2012robot, saha2016survey, SHAKED1998156, tagliasacchi20163d, Erin2016}.
-When proving properties of algorithms based on the medial axis, authors generally assume the real RAM model.
-However, it is not (a priori) clear if using (noisy) real world data or the output of other computer programs as input for these algorithms would yield answers that are close to the ground truth.
-To be able to prove that the output is correct, we need (numerical) stability of medial axis.
-In this paper we provide stability results using almost no assumptions on the set itself. }
+There is a more practical component to this formal question: It is not a priori clear if using possibly noisy real world data or the output of other computer programs as input for these algorithms yields answers that are close to the ground truth.
+To be able to prove that the output is correct, we need (numerical) stability of the medial axis.

-\subparagraph{Outline} After a section with preliminaries we state and prove the main stability result in Section \ref{AmbientDiff}.
-In Section \ref{sec:BanachHolder} we reformulate this result in terms of norms on Banach spaces.
-This also exhibits the fact that the stability {of the medial axis} is Lipschitz in the following sense: We think of the set $\Su$ as fixed and consider the map from the space of diffeomorphisms (endowed by a norm which makes it a Banach space) to {the space of closed subsets of $\R^d$} (endowed with the Hausdorff distance), {mapping each diffeomorphism $F:\R^d\to\R^d$ to the closure of the medial axis of $F(\Su)$}.
-The Lipschitz constant then only depends on the diameter of the bounding ball of the set $\Su$.
+\subparagraph{Outline} After revisiting preliminaries and known results in Section~\ref{sec:preliminaries}, we state the main stability result in Section~\ref{AmbientDiff}.
+In Section~\ref{sec:BanachHolder} we reformulate this result in terms of norms on Banach spaces.
+This also exhibits the fact that the stability {of the medial axis} is Lipschitz in the following sense: We think of the set $\Su$ as fixed and consider the map from the space of diffeomorphisms (endowed with a norm which makes it a Banach space) to {the space of closed subsets of $\R^d$} (endowed with the Hausdorff distance), {mapping each diffeomorphism $F:\R^d\to\R^d$ to the closure of the medial axis of $F(\Su)$}.
+The Lipschitz constant then only depends on the diameter of the bounding sphere of the set $\Su$.
+We conclude with some future work.